UX

 Clearly communicate app state to the user.

-The most important part of any relationship is communication.
-In the relationship of the user and the app, the app needs to clearly communicate what its doing and when things go wrong.
-When an error is encountered (such as a network error, an input error, a data validation issue, etc) explain it clearly to the user and give a single clear course of action to correct or handle the error.
-When the app is loading data over the network, show a loading indicator so the user knows why the app just stopped responding.
-Even better, add a line of descriptive text to explain what is loading along with a loading indicator.
-Clear communication from the app to the user promotes trust between the user and the app, and by extension, trust between the customer and the brand.
+The most important part of any relationship is communication!
+In the relationship of the user and the app, the app needs to clearly communicate what it’s doing and when things go wrong.
+Clear communication from the app to the user promotes trust with the product, and by extension, trust between the customer and the brand.
 Here’s a highly recommended article about avoiding ‘Awkward UI’.

 Touch Interfaces